openTdataCH/netexRealisationGuideSwitzerland/docs/07_service.md

 *→ [Glossary definition](A4_annex_glossary.md#ScheduledStopPoint)*

 ### Purpose
-`ScheduledStopPoint` is a core concept.
-It is the “Point” used in the timetable for the services to stop.
-A `ScheduledStopPoint` can refer to a `Quay` or only a `StopPlace`.
-So the level of hierarchy is not determined by the element (see [PassengerStopAssignment](#passengerstopassignment)).
+A logical point used in the timetable to indicate a stop of a service where passengers can board or alight.
+A `ScheduledStopPoint` is linked to a physical `Quay` or `StopPlace` via a [PassengerStopAssignment](#passengerstopassignment).

 A `ScheduledStopPoint` can represent two types of stop points:
 -	In most cases, the `ScheduledStopPoint` is the station named in the timetable, especially as some organisations don’t have a full physical model of their StopPlaces.